Cre-ator/Whiteboard.Roadmap-Pro-Plugin/README.md

 Installation

-  Copy the 'RoadmapPro' plugin just in the plugins directory of Mantis.
+  Copy the 'RoadmapPro' plugin just in the plugins directory of MantisBT.
 After installing a new menu entry "RoadmapPro" is added.

-  If you want to disable the standard mantis roadmap, please add the following code into the html_api.php in
+  If you want to disable the standard MantisBT roadmap, please add the following code into the html_api.php in
   mantisRoot/core/html_api.php:

   -> function print_menu -> go to # Roadmap Page